 The mission of the Restaurant Opportunities Centers (ROC) United is to improve wages and working conditions for the nation’s restaurant workforce.

-We are 18,000 restaurant workers, 200 high-road employers, thousands of engaged consumers united for raising restaurant industry standards.
+We are over 25,000 restaurant workers, over 200 high-road employers, and thousands of engaged consumers united for raising restaurant industry standards.

 The Restaurant Opportunities Center of New York was initially founded in New York City by Fekkak Mamdouh and Saru Jayaraman after September 11th, 2001 to provide support to restaurant workers displaced as a result of the World Trade Center tragedy.
 Based on our successful efforts in New York City, restaurant workers in several other cities approached ROC about initiating chapters in their cities.
-Thus, in 2008 we launched the Restaurant Opportunities Centers United, which has grown into a national organization with 18,000 low-wage restaurant worker members in 15 states.
+Thus, in 2008 we launched the Restaurant Opportunities Centers United, which has grown into a national organization with over 25,000 low-wage restaurant worker members nationwide.

 CO-DIRECTORS & CO-FOUNDERS